 LIMAH is known as the pioneer of modern wayfinding - putting the focus on the human experience and not just signage.
 From our founding we set out to form and shape an entirely new design discipline; a professional consulting firm comprised of experts passionate about strategy

 In today’s built environments customers demand more than just good design; they expect a great customer experience.
 But designing the total experience from the early project stages rarely happens, yet this is exactly what LIMAH's unique process allows us to do.
-LIMAH is a globally recognized thought leader in this area, and we believe that creating an exceptional human experience is what wayfinding and signage are all about.
+LIMAH is a globally recognised thought leader in this area, and we believe that creating an exceptional human experience is what wayfinding and signage is all about.

 Our wayfinding team is comprised of a dedicated and skilled group of industrial designers, information designers, architects, interior designers, engineers, human-centred researchers, wayfinding analysts and graphic artists.
 LIMAH's team, with its unrivalled expertise, has brought success to date on numerous global projects across all sectors including healthcare, urban design, sport, and transportation.

 For LIMAH, wayfinding and signage are about collaborating with architects and developers to understand, shape and influence how humans interact with the built environment.
 It begins by gaining an understanding of the end user, their needs, and desires, discovering opportunities for our clients, and research into how they will use the space.
-From there design and develop strategies to influence these behaviours and create positive human experiences, whether it be through signage, graphics, digital experiences, public art or customer journeys.
+From there, design and develop strategies to influence these behaviours and create positive human experiences, whether it be through signage, graphics, digital experiences, public art or customer journeys.

 Our goal is to increase economic activity on our client’s projects and create safe, legible environments that make users want to return again and again.
 We believe professional wayfinding and signage consulting can have a truly positive effect on the user, and bring value to the environment.
 Through our process of design thinking, careful study and research in the culture, language, mindset, community and human factors of the users, beautiful and functional wayfinding products and experiences are created.